Revd Adam Dickens, Anglican Chaplain and Pastoral Services Co-ordinator

 The Chaplaincy and Faith Consultants team are rooted in their local faith communities, which contributes to the University’s connections with the city and wider county.
 Moreover, having such a rich spread of traditions within the team mean that there are many links between the Chaplaincy, and the wider Christian, Muslim, Hindu, Sikh, Buddhist, Jewish and Baha’i communities.

-The Chaplaincy has strong connections with Derby Cathedral, at which AD is based, and a new connection with Mickleover Methodist Church via GS, and with the local Catholic community via RW, TV and MF.
-There are also links with a variety of local ethnic minority groups via DJ (Eastern European Orthodox Christians), AA (Muslim community).
-In particular, AA’s developing connections at various mosques in Derby is making him a vital link between the Muslim community and the University, in which he delivered training alongside the MFC on Anti-Semitism, and Islamaphobia.
+The Chaplaincy has strong connections with Derby Cathedral, especially via AD who is one of its chaplains and regularly preaches on themes emerging from his work.
+There are also links with Mickleover Methodist Church via GS, and with the local Catholic communities via JWS, RW, YR and MF.
+There are also links with a variety of local ethnic minority groups via DJ (Eastern European Orthodox Christians), and AA (Muslim community).

 Chaplaincy training and development